 Trinity Thrift Shop, Trinity Church, Swarthmore, 301 N. Chester Road, Swarthmore, PA is open the 1st and 3rd Friday of each month from 8:30 a.m. to 1:30 p.m.
 Donations are welcomed and can be dropped off on Thursday morning from 9:00 a.m. to 11:00 a.m.
 They do not accept any computer equipment or TV's.

-On the first Tuesday of each month at 7:30 p.m., Trinity Episcopal Church, Swarthmore will be having an evening of Healing service and prayers.
-This event is open to all in the community as a way for you to come and receive prayers for health, situations, for a way to express your concern for events in the world.
+On the third Tuesday of each month at 7:30 p.m., Trinity Episcopal Church, Swarthmore will be having an evening of Healing service and prayers.
+This event is open to all in the community as a way for you to come and receive prayers for health, situations, for a way to express your concern for events in the world, and for all those who hold a genuine concern for someone else or for events in the community, nation and the world.
 The church welcomes everyone.
-For more information the media can contact the event organizer direct at: 610-544-2297 or email at: firstname.lastname@example.org.
+For more information contact the event organizer direct at: 610-544-2297 or email at: firstname.lastname@example.org.

 The Redeemer Thrift Shop, Church of the Redeemer, 145 W. Springfield Road, Springfield, PA is open Tuesdays from 10 a.m. to 2 p.m. and Saturdays from 9 a.m. to 2 p.m.
 Donations are welcomed and can be dropped off on Fridays from 9:30 to 10:30 a.m.
 Please come by and shop and see what bargains you can get especially with the holidays approaching.
 For more information, please call the church office at 610-544-8113.